vitordeoliveira/blog/blogpost/how_use_axum_askama_htmx.md

 Re-run your server and see the result :D

 ![[Screenshot from 2024-04-03 14-19-21.png]]
-Lets create another file that inherit this base to be your home page
+Let's create another file that inherits this base to be your home page

-So create a file called home.html inside templates
+So create a file called home.html inside the templates

 > /axum_htmx_askama/templates/home.html